gingerNata/avtosvitlana/profiles/commerce_kickstart/modules/contrib/mailjet/README.md

 Installation
 ------------

-1. Download a release from https://www.drupal.org/project/mailjet.
+1. Download the latest release from https://www.drupal.org/project/mailjet.
 2. Upload the module in your Drupal sites/all/modules/ directory.
 3. Log in as administrator in Drupal.
-4. Enable the Mailjet settings module on the Administer > Site building > Modules page.
+4. Enable the Mailjet settings module on the Administration > Modules page.
-5. Fill in required settings on the Administer > Site configuration > Mailjet settings page.
+5. Fill in required settings on the Administration > Configuration > Mailjet settings page.
-6. You will be required to enter API key and Secret Key, if you do not have any, you should go to https://www.mailjet.com/
+6. You will be required to enter API key and Secret Key from your Mailjet account.
-    And signup for your credential data.
-You should enter those credentials under your API tab (your_site/admin/config/system/mailjet/api).
+    If you do not have an account yet, please [create one](https://app.mailjet.com/signup?aff=drupalmj).

 Configuration
 -------------